togglebyte/anathema-guide/README.md

 # Anathema guide

-A guide to using the Anathema TUI library.
+[The Guide](https://togglebyte.github.io/anathema-guide/) to using the Anathema TUI library.